 - 7 half-pint sized canning jars

-Plus basic kitchen supplies such as a large pot, large bowl, small pot, measuring cups and spoons, kitchen towels, knife, cutting board, slotted spoon, and potato masher.
+- Plus basic kitchen supplies such as a large pot, large bowl, small pot, measuring cups and spoons, kitchen towels, paring knife, cutting board, slotted spoon, and potato masher.

 Step 2: Mix the Calcium Water

-Prepare your calcium water by combining 1/2 teaspoon calcium powder (from the small packet in the Pomona’s pectin box) with 1/2 cup water in a jar with a lid.
+Prepare your calcium water by combining 1/2 teaspoon calcium powder (from the small packet in the box of pomona) with 1/2 cup water in a jar with a lid.
 Shake well and set aside.

-You will only need 4 teaspoons of calcium water for this recipe.
-Store extra in the refrigerator for other canning recipes.
+You will only need 4 teaspoons for this recipe.
+Store extra calcium water in the refrigerator for future use in other canning recipes.